AntoineBlondon/Muni-Interpreter/README.md

 ## Documentation

-For the Documentation section of your README, it's essential to guide users on how to access and utilize the documentation effectively.
-Here's a draft that you can adjust according to the specific structure and contents of your `docs` folder:

----

-## Documentation

 The Muni Language Interpreter comes with comprehensive documentation to help you understand and make the most out of Muni.
 All documentation is located in the [docs](docs/) folder of the repository.
 Here’s how you can use the documentation to your advantage:

 ### Accessing Documentation